ravenusmc/book_ratings/readme.md

 # Book_ratings
 ## Intro

 This is a project that will be looking at book ratings for a couple thousand books.
+The project is not large and compared to some of the other projects that I have recently been working on, it is quite small.
+The data set for this project may be found here: https://www.kaggle.com/zygmunt/goodbooks-10k.

 # Getting started